makalu/makalu.github.com/blog/_posts/2011-09-12-looking-for-a-designer.markdown

 excerpt: We’re looking to grow our team with someone who loves design.
 ---

-We’re looking to grow our team with someone who loves design.

 #### Who we are

 Makalu Interactive is a small company that provides its clients with high quality design, development and consulting services.
 We regularly get to work on interesting projects for great companies like Google, YouTube, Virgin America and O’Reilly.